Starting a 501(c)(3) Nonprofit in Texas is Easy

 What is a Conflict of Interest Policy?
 A Conflict of Interest Policy is the collection of rules put in place to ensure that any decisions made by the board of directors or the officers benefits the nonprofit and not individual members.

-NOTE: The bylaws and conflict of interest policy must be adopted by the nonprofit during its first organizational meeting where the directors and officers are officially appointed.
+NOTE: The bylaws and conflict of interest policy are important for nonprofit management and must be adopted by the nonprofit during its first organizational meeting where the directors and officers are officially appointed.

 Step 5: File the Texas Certificate of Formation